fineract-academy/webpage/docs/howto/how-to-build-fineract-with-intellij-idea.md

 ## How to build Apache Fineract® with IntelliJ IDEA

 ### Prerequisites
 1. **Java**: Ensure you have Java Development Kit (JDK) installed.
-Apache Fineract® typically requires Java 21 (Java 21 is not yet supported).
+Apache Fineract® requires Java 21.
 2. **Git**: You'll need Git to clone the Apache Fineract® source code from the repository.
 3. **IntelliJ IDEA**: Install IntelliJ IDEA (Community or Ultimate edition).